Unveiling The Cooper (COO)'s Value: Is It Really Priced Right? A

 Financial Strength

-Investing in companies with solid financial strength is crucial to minimize the risk of capital loss.
-The Cooper's cash-to-debt ratio stands at 0.05, which is lower than the industry average, indicating a need for careful consideration of its financial stability.
-However, The Cooper's overall financial strength is deemed fair, with a GuruFocus rating of 6 out of 10.
+Investing in companies with robust financial strength is crucial to avoid the risk of capital loss.
+The Cooper's cash-to-debt ratio of 0.05 places it lower than 95.71% of its peers in the Medical Devices & Instruments industry, suggesting a need for caution.
+However, its overall financial strength is rated a fair 6 out of 10 by GuruFocus, pointing to a stable balance sheet.

 Profitability and Growth

-Profitable companies, especially those with consistent performance, pose a lower investment risk.
-The Cooper's 10-year profitability record and an operating margin of 14.25% reflect a strong competitive position within the Medical Devices & Instruments industry.
-The company's profitability rank is an impressive 9 out of 10.
-However, its growth metrics show mixed results, with a 3-year average revenue growth rate outperforming 51.45% of industry peers, but its EBITDA growth rate falls short, ranking lower than 60.58% of competitors.
+A hallmark of a less risky investment is consistent profitability.
+The Cooper has demonstrated this with a decade of profits.
+With an annual revenue of $3.50 billion and an operating margin of 14.84%, it outperforms 76.24% of its industry counterparts, earning a strong profitability rank of 9 out of 10.
+However, growth is also a vital factor.
+The Cooper's 3-year average annual revenue growth rate of 7.8% is higher than 51.45% of its industry peers, but its EBITDA growth rate lags behind, ranking lower than 60.58%.
+This mixed growth performance warrants a closer look by investors.

+Comparing a company's Return on Invested Capital (ROIC) to its Weighted Average Cost of Capital (WACC) can reveal its value creation efficiency.
+The Cooper's ROIC of 3.38 is below its WACC of 9.72, indicating that it may not be generating sufficient cash flow relative to the capital invested.
+This comparison is a critical aspect of assessing the company's profitability.

 Conclusion